electron/electron/docs/breaking-changes.md

 All above methods remain non-deprecated when called from the main process.

 See [#23265](https://github.com/electron/electron/pull/23265) for more details.

-### Default Changed: `crashReporter.start({ compress: true })`

-The default value of the `compress` option to `crashReporter.start` has changed from `false` to `true`.
-This means that crash dumps will be uploaded to the crash ingestion server with the `Content-Encoding: gzip` header, and the body will be compressed.

-If your crash ingestion server does not support compressed payloads, you can turn off compression by specifying `{ compress: false }` in the crash reporter options.

 ### Deprecated: `crashReporter.start({ compress: false })`